Cedric-M/docker-gitlab-jenkins/README.md

             }
         },
 ```
-Once you created your project under your Gitlab container, the Repository URL should now be
+Once you created your project under your Gitlab container, the Repository URL should now be:

 ```
 IPV4 Address + /USER + /REPOSITORY_NAME